ThunderFly-aerospace/TFRPM01/doc/tindie.md

 # Technical description

-Sensor is based on I²C pulse counter IO [PCF8583](https://www.nxp.com/docs/en/data-sheet/PCF8583.pdf).
+The sensor is based on I²C pulse counter IO [PCF8583](https://www.nxp.com/docs/en/data-sheet/PCF8583.pdf).

-I2C connector is a 4-pin JST-GH connector compliant with [Pixhawk Reference Standards](https://pixhawk.org/standards/).
+The I2C connector is a 4-pin JST-GH connector compliant with [Pixhawk Reference Standards](https://pixhawk.org/standards/).
 The second I2C connector can be used as a thought-pass I2C output and allows to connect another sensor.

 There can be two sensors on one bus.
 The default sensor address is 0x50.
 It can be changed to 0x51 by the use of soldering iron.
 A sensor with a different address is available on request.